 “Breathe” documents ten women and their exciting journey through the home birth process.
 We hear the couple’s stories and meet the midwives, who teach us about the safety of birthing at home for low-risk pregnancies.

 Birth is not a competition.
 There is no right and wrong way to give birth.
 Those who give birth at home are no more brave than any other.
 This documentary presents the home births as a way to show what birth can be without interventions.
 It explores the following questions: What would we be capable of doing if we used fear to inspire us rather than dwarf us?
 What if we trusted our bodies?
 If we focused on more than just the pain?

 This is the only documentary that shows ten raw, real home births.
-We want to invite women to research and get information to learn about their choices when giving birth.
+We want to invite everyone to research and get information to learn about their choices when giving birth.
 While not everyone will choose a home birth, everyone has a right to make evidence-based decisions regarding the birth of their baby.